devongarde/ssc/README.txt

 with opinions on:
 - standard english where dialect is required
-- perfectly legal but rather untidy HTML
+- perfectly legal but untidy / inefficient HTML
-- abhorrent HTML such as autoplay on video
+- abhorrent abuse such as autoplay on video

 It does NOT:
-- do what you want or expect
 - behave securely: its parser is holier than robin's cow
 - analyse or understand scripts
 - analyse or understand styles, beyond nicking class names from CSS
 - analyse or understand XML or derivatives except as noted above

+It can output:
-It can output 'repaired' HTML (not XHTML) with Server Side Includes merged in place.
+- 'repaired' HTML (not XHTML)
+- Server Side Includes resolved in place.